Alon-L/node-discord/README.md

   <a href="LICENSE"><img alt="License" src="https://img.shields.io/npm/l/@node-discord/core?style=for-the-badge"></a>
 </p>

-Node-discord is a strict TypeScript Discord API Wrapper that focuses on utility and extendibility.
+Node-discord is a strict TypeScript Discord API Wrapper that focuses on utility and extensibility.
 The library implements every core aspect of the Discord API and proivdes additional tools to assist developers with their needs.

 # Getting Started